2025-2026: 20th Anniversary Season of Cathedral Arts Series

 2025-2026 event tickets

 Events are free unless otherwise indicated.
-Tickets may be purchased in advance using the link after each event or at the door.
+Tickets may be purchased in advance using the link provided or at the door.
 Receptions follow most events.

 $20 ($10 students)